Campus Leader

 4

 Jump-start your career in politics!
-Join the Leadership Institute staff team as a fall 2025 intern.
+Join the Leadership Institute staff team as a summer 2026 intern.

 This intensive program allows you to gain professional experience in a real working environment, further your knowledge of the conservative movement, and sharpen your skills for future success.
 Leadership Institute interns receive free housing, an $825 monthly stipend, priority access to the Institute’s Employment Placement Service, free tuition to all Leadership Institute schools and workshops, weekly private lunches and dinners with conservative VIPs, and the opportunity to build public policy references.